nballener/nballener.github.io/resume/index.md

   * Becoming a standard development tool within the business

 # Robert Bosch - *Student Engineer*
-Robert Bosch - Chassis Systems Control Division required a suite of reporting tools to improve bug reporting efficiency.
+**Robert Bosch - Chassis Systems Control Division** required a suite of reporting tools to improve bug reporting efficiency.
 Problem was multiple systems with different output formats, with very delayed response times.
 Solution designed was two reporting scripts that consolidated the data into an Excel Spreadsheet.
 Outcome was a reduction in reporting times from 60 sec to 5 sec.

 * Autonomously designed and developed a suite of reporting tools
 * Performed interviews with internal stakeholders and end users
 * Conduct demonstrations of reporting tools
 * Tools produced a decrease in bug reporting time by 92%
-* Self-taught the debugging systems the developers used and became their systems' subject matter expert
+* Became their subject matter expert on the systems they utilised
-* Self-taught Perl and Excel VBA

 # **Personal Projects**
 # Puzzles By Nilo
-* Software generated puzzles books which are sold on [Amazon][8] and my website, [https://puzzlesbynilo.com][4]
+Puzzles By Nilo is my website, [https://puzzlesbynilo.com][4] where I post puzzles that I've made through my puzzle generating software.
+Written in Perl, Python and Ruby, the software creates JSON puzzle files that are processed into PDF, JPG and PNG formatted images.
+Hard copies are sold on [Amazon][8].

+# **Education**
+* **Monash University:** Bachelor of Software Engineering - with Honours
+* **Pluralsight:** Various courses
+* **Lynda:** Various courses

 [1]: https://puzzlesbynilo.com/product-category/word-search/ "Puzzles By Nilo - Word Searches"
 [2]: https://puzzlesbynilo.com/product-category/number-search/ "Puzzles By Nilo - Number Searches"